Information for Families

 Our NICU team members work together to provide quality intensive care services.
 We are dedicated to providing a safe and caring environment for your baby, while respecting your needs as a family.

 Parenting in the NICU

 Parents are not considered visitors in our NICU, and are encouraged to visit their baby often.
-We encourage frequent visitation with parents to aid in the bonding process and offer a private family room in the nursery.
+We encourage frequent visitation with parents to aid in the bonding process.

 For added security, the doors providing access to the nursery are locked at all times.
 Should parents need access, they must ring the bell for an employee.

 Siblings - Siblings over four years of age may visit the NICU during most times when accompanied by parents.
 However, based on cold and flu season (and other respiratory illnesses), visits may be restricted.
 Please check with the nursing staff.
 Children must not be left alone and must be supervised at all times by an adult family member.